-(1) This policy outlines the principles that underpin the University's approach to giving students advanced standing in coursework undergraduate, postgraduate and honours programs.
+(1) This policy outlines the principles that underpin the University's approach to giving students advanced standing in coursework undergraduate, postgraduate and honours programs, and the Master of Research.
 It also sets out the procedures to be followed by staff in considering applications for advanced standing and the procedures to be followed by students in applying.

 (2) The policy applies to all applications for, and awards of, advanced standing, including advanced standing covered by articulation pathways arrangements with Australian and overseas higher education providers.

-(3) This policy does not cover advanced standing for courses for higher degree (Master and above) by research awards, because advanced standing is not normally available for those courses.
+(3) This policy does not cover advanced standing for the Master of Philosophy, Doctor of Philosophy (PhD) and Professional Doctorates, as advanced standing is not available for those programs.
 The general provisions of the policy also do not apply to the Bachelor of Medicine/Bachelor of Surgery double degree course, as explained in Section 4 of the policy.